xin-hedera/hedera-mirror-node/docs/monitor/README.md

 The monitor can automatically create account, token, and topic entities on application startup using a special expression syntax.
 This is useful to avoid boilerplate configuration and manual entity creation steps that vary per environment.
-The syntax can currently only be used in `hedera.mirror.monitor.publish.scenarios.properties` and `hedera.mirror.monitor.subscribe.grpc.topicId`.
+The syntax can currently only be used in `hiero.mirror.monitor.publish.scenarios.properties` and `hiero.mirror.monitor.subscribe.grpc.topicId`.

 The syntax takes the form of `${type.name}` where `type` is one of `account`, `schedule`, `token`, or `topic`, and `name` is a descriptive label.
 Based upon the entity type, it will create the appropriate entity on the network with